levyshachar2/WebCrawler/README.txt

 Web-Crawler
-The web crawler must take as an input a configuration file An example configuration file exist in the repository.
+The web webcrawler.crawler must take as an input a configuration file An example configuration file exist in the repository.
-The crawler runs for the time configured in his configuration file, and only save results when finish running.
+The webcrawler.crawler runs for the time configured in his configuration file, and only save results when finish running.

 INSTRUCTIONS:
-1)make sure maven is installed and configured correctly 2)unzip web crawler zip file
+1)make sure maven is installed and configured correctly 2)unzip web webcrawler.crawler zip file
 3)cd to unzipped folder
 3)mvn clean compile assembly:single
 4)cd target